Japan to Participate in Security Guarantees for Ukraine

 - Русский

 Tokyo, Aug.
-19 (Jiji Press)--Japanese Prime Minister Shigeru Ishiba said Tuesday that the country will be involved in providing Ukraine with security guarantees to deter Russia from launching another invasion.
+19 (Jiji Press)--Japanese Prime Minister Shigeru Ishiba said Tuesday that his country will participate in providing Ukraine with security guarantees to deter Russia from launching another invasion.

-"We'll thoroughly discuss what our nation can and should do, including in terms of laws and capabilities, and fulfil our appropriate role," Ishiba told reporters at the prime minister's office in Tokyo.
+"We'll thoroughly discuss what our nation can and should do, including from the perspectives of laws and capabilities, and play an appropriate role," Ishiba told reporters at the prime minister's office in Tokyo.

-Ishiba stressed the need for an early ceasefire in Ukraine.
-"Achieving peace will take time," he said, adding, "We must put an end to the slaughtering of innocent people through an early ceasefire."
+The prime minister made the remarks after U.S. President Donald Trump mentioned such security guarantees at a meeting with Ukrainian President Volodymyr Zelenskyy and European leaders backing Ukraine in Washington on Monday.
+According to Trump, Russian President Vladimir Putin has indicated his willingness to agree to security guarantees for Ukraine.

-His statements came after NATO Secretary-General Mark Rutte said Monday that 30 countries, including Japan, will be involved in offering security guarantees for Ukraine.
+According to NATO Secretary-General Mark Rutte, who attended the meeting, 30 countries, including Japan, will be involved in offering security guarantees.

+Ishiba did not specify how Japan will participate, saying, "We're not in the phase where we can provide details."

 [Copyright The Jiji Press, Ltd.]